arnabk/theme-evolution-system/docs/setup.md

 bun install
 ```

-This installs all required packages:
+This installs all required packages defined in `package.json`.
-- Next.js 15
-- React 19
-- TypeORM
-- SQLite3
-- Tailwind CSS
-- Other dependencies

 ### 3. Set Up Ollama (Recommended)